gagle/node-argp/README.md

         //configured at the same time
         //The order of the configuration is important

-        //Print a paragraph
-        .paragraph ("Random paragraph")
-			  //Print a line
+			  //Print a text
-        .line ("Random line")
+        .line ("Random text")
         //Print a line with 2 columns
         .columns ("col1", "col2")

-        //Print a group line
-        .group ("Group 1")
+        //Define arguments and options
-        //After a group line you typically want to print options or arguments .argument ("arg1", { description: "aaa" })
+        .argument ("arg1", { description: "aaa" })
         .argument ("arg2")
-        .group ("Group 2")
-        .option ({ short: "a", long: "aa", description: "aaa" }) .option ({ short: "b", long: "bb", type: Number, description: "bbb" }) .group ("Group 2")
+        .option ({ short: "a", long: "aa", description: "aaa" }) .option ({ short: "b", long: "bb", type: Number, description: "bbb" })

         //Enable the -h, --help option
         .help ()
         //Enable the --usage option